contains the active ingredient mefloquine

 you are in a malarial area.
 Continue to take 1 tablet per week for two weeks after

 How to take Lariam

 Swallow tablets whole with a full glass of water.

-The length of therapy will depend on whether LARIAM is used for the treatment or prevention of malaria.
+The length of therapy will depend on whether Lariam is used for the treatment or prevention

 Do not take a double dose to make up for one you have missed.